Skip to content

 1. Feature Development with Bug Fixes

-This is the most common scenario: you're working on a feature branch and discover bugs in existing code that should be fixed in their original commits.
+Working on a feature branch while discovering bugs in existing code that should be fixed in their original commits.

-Scenario: You're adding user authentication and notice a validation bug in existing login code.
+Scenario: Adding user authentication and noticing a validation bug in existing login code.

 # You're on a feature branch